Asset & Creditor Protection for Self-Directed IRA LLC is Necessary

 Traditional and Roth IRAs that a debtor creates and funds are subject to an exemption limitation of $1 million in full for all such IRAs.
 This is adjusted for inflation and subject to increase if the bankruptcy judge determines that the increase is justified.

 A rollover from an SEP or SIMPLE IRA into a rollover IRA receives only $1 million of protection.
 This is because section 408(d)(3) rollover is not one of the rollovers the Bankruptcy Code section 522(n) sanctions.

 Protection of IRAs from Creditors Outside of Bankruptcy

 In general, ERISA pension plans, such as 401(k) qualified plans, are afforded extensive anti-alienation creditor protection.
+This means that pension plan benefits will not go to a creditor.
+And if the pension plan must pay creditors, it will lose it’s good tax status.
 This is both inside and outside of bankruptcy.
 However, these extensive anti-alienation protections do not extend to an IRA.
 And this includes a Self-Directed IRA arrangement under Code section 408.
 Therefore, since an individually established and funded Traditional or Roth IRA is not an ERISA pension plan, IRAs are not preempted under ERISA.
 Thus, for anything short of bankruptcy, state law determines whether IRAs (including Roth IRAs) will receive protection from creditors’ claims.